lisa-analyzer/lisa/.github/ISSUE_TEMPLATE/bug_report.md

 **Description**
 A clear and concise description of what the bug is.

+**Reproducibility information**
+Report the version (or the commit hash) to identify the point in time where this bug happens.
+Try to refer to commits already present on the master branch if possible.

 **Expected behavior**
 Describe what is expected to happen (output, logs, exceptions, ...).